tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I learned about create procedures in postgresql.
 I created a trigger to update the timestamp every time the table updates.
 I also started to build the view page of the product in my ecommerce website.

 **Thoughts**: I stayed too much time trying to build a sql function when I should build in my backend.
 Learn about procedures was cool, but I don't wanna do this anymore hahaha.

+### Day 70 July 23, 2020

+**Today's Progress**: Today I learned how to structure the home of my website and built the modal overlay when someone click in an image.
+I also started to build the search field of the site, tomorrow I'll finish it.

+**Thoughts**: I learn new things every day, I'm so motivated.
+Yesterday I spoke with an expert in programming and he gave me valious tips.
+I know I can do better, I'll be better soon, I just have to code every day in the same rythm.